 While this article has mostly focused on how wearing can help with a food allergic toddler or child who is walking and playing on their own, there are many benefits for small babies as well.
 Babies who have food allergies frequently suffer from digestive issues, including reflux.
 Eli was diagnosed with both colic and reflux long before his food allergy diagnosis, and wearing him tight against my body was one of the only things that calmed him.
-If you have a baby who frequently vomits, wearing him or her in an upright position can also help prevent the baby from choking and allows the wearer to monitor breathing easily and at all times.
+If you have a baby who frequently vomits, wearing them in an upright position can also help prevent the baby from choking and allows the wearer to monitor breathing easily and at all times.
 Just make sure the small baby is worn high and in a tummy to tummy position for easy monitoring.
 Our stretchy wrap worked wonderfully for this, but a woven wrap or ring sling would work equally well for a young baby.
 Whatever carrier you use, it’s important that it fits both you and your baby safely and comfortably.
 If you need help choosing a carrier for your baby, toddler, or older child, please see the link to BWI’s page at the end of this article.

 Our carriers have allowed our son to safely go on countless adventures.
 Too many to mention here!
-But here are a few more: Latino Heritage festival, the zoo, the aquarium, the pumpkin patch, the science center, and even to see Santa!
+But here are a few more: the zoo, the aquarium, the pumpkin patch, the science center, and even to see Santa!
 Thanks to toddler wearing, we have really been able to get out and enjoy our lives.
-Best of all, we found a way to give our toddler the normal childhood every little one deserves without compromising his safety.
+Best of all, we found a way to give our toddler the childhood every little one deserves without compromising his safety.

-To learn more about carrier options that may work best for you and your food allergy child, for information on babywearing safety, or to find a Babywearing International chapter near you, please visit http://www.kidswithfoodallergies.org.
-And for more information about food allergies in children, please visit
+Writer’s note: I would like to give a very special thanks to the BWI volunteers and food allergy/FPIES parents who provided their input, experience and suggestions to help make this article as thorough and helpful as it could be.
+Your insight is so appreciated.
+To learn more about carrier options that may work best for you and your food allergy child, for information on babywearing safety, or to find a Babywearing International chapter near you, please visit babywearinginternational.org.
+I do think it’s important to note that while I enjoy having a variety of carriers as a hobby, one carrier that is a good fit for your family is just perfect!
+And for more information about food allergies in children, please visit http://www.kidswithfoodallergies.org